karthik6603/scribbo/README.md

 ✍️ Scribbo - A Modern Blogging Platform
 Scribbo is a full-stack web application designed for seamless content creation, editing, and publishing.
-Built with a focus on performance, simplicity, and a smooth user experience, Scribbo empowers users to write and manage blogs in a distraction-free environment.
+Built with a focus on performance, simplicity, and user experience, Scribbo empowers users to write and manage blogs in a distraction-free environment.
+This project fulfills the requirements of the Full Stack Intern Assessment, featuring secure authentication, blog management, and cloud deployment.
 🚀 Live Demo
-👉 Scribbo Live🌐 Or clone and run locally (instructions below)
+👉 Frontend: Scribbo on Vercel👉 Backend: Scribbo API on Render (replace with actual URL)🌐 Or clone and run locally (instructions below)

 📌 Features

-📝 Rich Text Editor for writing blogs with Markdown support and image uploads 🔐 JWT-based Authentication & Authorization for secure user access 📚 View all blogs or filter by categories for easy content discovery 🧑‍💻 User Dashboard to manage posts, view analytics, and track engagement 🗑️ CRUD operations (Create, Read, Update, Delete) for blog management 🌙 Dark Mode Support for comfortable viewing
+📝 Rich Text Editor: Create and edit blogs with Markdown support.
+🔐 User Authentication: Secure email/password login using JWT.
+📚 Public Blog Listing: View all blogs with pagination, accessible to everyone.
+📖 Blog Details: Publicly viewable blog content with full details.
+🗑️ CRUD Operations: Create, read, update, and delete blogs (edit/delete restricted to blog authors).
-📦 Fully responsive across devices for a consistent experience
+📱 Responsive Design: Fully responsive UI for desktop and mobile devices.
+💾 MongoDB Storage: Blogs and user data stored in a NoSQL database.

 🛠️ Tech Stack